Pricing Barrier Options with DeepBSDEs: Deep Neural Network with Barrier Triggers

 Notice also that time-discretization leads to well-known biases in barrier options.
 If approximation of a certain time-continuous problem with continuously enforced barriers is desired, there are approaches such as barrier level correction (solving the time-discrete problem with appropriately shifted barrier levels) that will minimize such bias and lead to faster convergence to the solution of the time-continuous problem.

-Figure \ref{fig:barriernetwork} shows the computational graph/network for the approach just described.
-The variables/tensors that have been added or changed for the barrier case are shown as color shaded nodes and the nodes from the original forward deep BSDE network are shown unshaded.
+Figure \ref{fig:barriernetwork} shows the computational graph for the approach just described.
+The nodes that have been added or changed for the barrier case are shown as color shaded nodes and the nodes from the original forward DeepBSDE computational graph are shown unshaded and enclosed in a dashed box.
 As discussed above, these additional tensors are needed to preserve the state at barrier breach or maturity and serve to constrain the $Y_{t_i}$ appropriately so that it follows the FBSDE if not in the barrier domain but approximates the given barrier domain value once it touches the barrier domain.

-The function $g_B$ will encode the specific barrier option treated.
-For a knock-out barrier call option, the barrier and final payoff is given by